microsoft/DirectXTex/ReadMe.txt

 * The DirectXTex library does not support block compression or decompression of mipmapped non-power-of-2 textures, although DDSTextureLoader will load these files correctly if the underlying device supports it.
 [CodePlex issue 640]

-* The DirectXTex library only supports CLAMP filtering, and does not yet support MIRROR or WRAP filtering (WIC operations only support CLAMP filtering).
-[CodePlex issue 641]

-* The DirectXTex library only supports box and POINT filtering, and does not support LINEAR or CUBIC filtering, for 3D volume mipmap-generation.
-[CodePlex issue 642]

-* The WIC conversion cases currently ignore TEX_FILTER_SRGB_IN and TEX_FILTER_SRGB_OUT out, which results in incorrect sRGB handling in a number of cases.
-[CodePlex issue 643]

 * Due to the underlying Windows BMP WIC codec, alpha channels are not supported for 16bpp or 32bpp BMP pixel format files.
 The Windows 8 version of the Windows BMP WIC codec does support 32bpp pixel formats with alpha when using the BITMAPV5HEADER file header.
 Note the updated
   WIC is available on Windows 7 SP1 with KB 2670838 installed.